 Till date, I did not find any very simple solution under Linux to simply stabilize (unshake) and/or rotate my day-to-day videos.

-This article explains how to easily post-process any group of video files to :
+This article explains how to easily post-process any group of video files straight from Nautilus file manager to rotate and stabilize them.
+The tool handles following actions :

 - read important metadata